 Generally speaking, Cascade does not process items with liquids, radiation, or hazardous waste, or that are potentially contaminated with harmful or unknown chemicals, biological pathogens, radioactive substances, or other hazardous material.
 Other licensed firms are better able to deal with these hazards.
 Companies should look to see if they are already under contract with a suitable hazardous waste processor for treating these items, or Cascade can help you find options for this waste.

 Here is a list of some products Cascade considers “nonconforming” and will reject for processing:

-- Damaged Lithium-ion batteries are not accepted by Cascade, added April 8, 2021.
+- Damaged Lithium-ion batteries (and devices with damaged Li-ion batteries) that are not properly packaged and labeled for shipping are not accepted for pickup or shipment by Cascade.
 A damaged Li-ion battery would be swollen, burnt, smoking, or show other signs of physical damage.
 These may be unsafe for anyone to handle because they can ignite.
 Also, the DOT does not allow for them to be transported without proper labeling and packaging.

 - Any medical waste including sharps or other contaminated wastes

 - Food waste